-The hyperdense MCA sign refers to focal increased density of the middle cerebral artery (MCA) on CT and is a direct visualisation of thromboembolic material within the lumen.
-It is thus the earliest visible sign of MCA infarction as it is seen within 90 minutes after the event 1.
-It is the longitudinal equivalent of the MCA dot sign and hyperdense basilar tip sign are due to clot at these respective locations.
+The hyperdense MCA sign refers to focal hyperattenuation of the middle cerebral artery (MCA) on non-contrast brain CT and is due to intraluminal thromboembolic material.
+It is the earliest visible sign of MCA infarction and is seen within 90 minutes after the event 1.
+It is also known as Gács sign.
+The MCA dot sign and hyperdense basilar tip sign are due to clot at these respective locations.

 Treatment and prognosis

 Red clot fragments easily and typically responds to recanalization therapy, both t-PA and mechanical thrombectomy.
 Proximal balloon occlusion helps to avoid distal embolization.
 Success is adversely affected by length 11.